 London's Gatwick airport sold to French Vinci conglomerate

-PARIS: French building conglomerate Vinci said Thursday (Dec 27) it was adding Gatwick airport, Britain's second-busiest, to the dozens of hubs it already owns, booking a majority stake for nearly three billion pounds.
+PARIS: French building conglomerate Vinci said on Thursday (Dec 27) it had bought control of Gatwick airport, Britain's second-busiest, for nearly three billion pounds only months before Brexit.

+Vinci said it will own a 50.01 per cent stake in Gatwick thanks to the deal worth £2.9 billion (US$3.7 billion) by the end of June.

-The purchase of Gatwick, which is Europe's eight-biggest airport and runs the busiest single runway in the world, comes only months before Britain is to leave the European Union.
+The French purchase of Gatwick, which is Europe's eight-biggest airport and runs the busiest single runway in the world, comes ahead of Britain's departure from the European Union on Mar 29.

 The proximity of Brexit "probably helped us close the deal", Nicolas Notebaert, Vinci Airports chief, told a telephone conference.